Physical Education (PE)

 Learners at KS3 have a subject specific rubric of practical work and units that’s embed the schools core values and competencies and provide challenge for all.
-This is so from an early stage students learn how to lead a healthy, active life to develop their physical, social and mental health.
-These students will be assessed on the number grade 1-9 system.
-A progressive curriculum is in place, where students study the same sports each year to develop their skills, techniques, tactics and decision making ability, although GCSE PE teaches additional activities.
-There is a strong focus on developing practical skills and students will be assessed on their practical skills in lessons but also their academic skills when completing the six assessment competencies of learning.
+This is so from an early stage learners learn how to lead a healthy, active life to develop their physical, social and mental health.
+These learners will be assessed on the number grade 1-9 system.
+A progressive rubric is in place, where learners develop their skills, techniques, tactics and decision making ability.

-Students in year 8 can opt for GCSE PE, which is an engaging course linked to body systems, health and fitness, training and commercialisation of sport and the sports industry.
-This course is ideal for students who are passionate and seek a future career in sport.
+Learners in year 9 can opt for GCSE PE, which is an engaging course linked to body systems, health and fitness, training and commercialisation of sport and the sports industry.
+This course is ideal for learners who are passionate and seek a future career in sport.

-The expectation for home learning is that students will complete a minimum of one home learning activity per half term.
+The expectation for home learning is that learners will complete a minimum of one home learning activity per half term.

 PE run an extensive range of intra and inter-school activities throughout the year and have achieved the Silver Sports Mark Award, meaning at least 30% of the school take part in regular physical activity in and beyond the curriculum.

 Throughout the year a variety of enrichment opportunities take place including year group and inter tutor competition.
-Competitions also take place linked to school, county and national events and competitions and there is a weekly timetable of break time and after school PE and dance enrichment clubs.
+Competitions also take place linked to county and national events and competitions and there is a weekly timetable of break time and after school PE and dance enrichment clubs.